 Itinerary

 A complete business trip itinerary covers six categories.
-Missing any one of them creates gaps that surface at the worst possible moment, such as landing in a new city with no ground transport arranged.
+Missing any one creates gaps that surface at the worst possible moment.

 Ground transportation: Car service pickups, rental car confirmations, train tickets, and ride-share pre-bookings.
 Include pickup addresses, driver contact numbers, and buffer time between the airport and the first meeting.

 Meetings and appointments: Street address, floor and room number, attendee names, dial-in links for virtual backup, and any prep materials.
-Centralizing this data in the itinerary means a traveler whose flight lands late can pull up the client's number instantly rather than digging through an email thread.
+Centralizing this data means a traveler whose flight lands late can pull up the client's number instantly rather than searching through an email thread.

 Backup plans: An alternative flight if the primary is canceled, a nearby hotel if the original is oversold, and a virtual meeting link if travel becomes impossible.
-The Skift and Navan 2026 survey found that 49% of travelers cite disruptions as their top concern [1].
+In 2025, roughly 19% of U.S. flights experienced departure delays of 15 minutes or more [1].
 Built-in contingencies convert a disruption from a crisis into a minor schedule adjustment.

 Aspect